Carson-Spaniel/Friends-Haven/README.md

 - **Profile:** Users can customize their profile by being able to change the profile picture and description.
 They can also see how many rates they have made, idols they are following, and how many fans they have.
 - **Wander Page:** A place where users can search up other users, or filter all posts to only see specific topics.

+- **Edit/delete Posts:**Even after you have created your post you can go back and edit some parts of the post.
+You can also delete the post.

 ## Future Development

 Future updates to the platform will include styling the entire platform to better increase user experience and make it more appealing.
 I also want to convert this website to an app.
 Doing this will give me a great experience playing with APIs.